organicsafelink/archive/safelink/assests/README.md

       <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/gh/theamanstark/organic-safelink@1.2/safelink/assests/timer-unminified.min.css">
       ```

    (i) Alternatively, you may acquire the unminified CSS by executing this Python code, which will automatically beautify the minified CSS and output the timer's unminified CSS.
+Make sure you have all the important libraries installed for the code to run, though you can download them using `pip install requests cssbeautifier`.

       ```python
         import requests